 How you can win against Lyme

-I know I am truly blessed to have them behind me cheering for me when I don’t know if I can push through the thick sticky pain of Fibromyalgia that came with my Lyme disease.
+I know I am truly blessed to have them behind me cheering for me.
+Living with th thick sticky pain of Fibromyalgia that came with my Lyme disease is hard.
 I know I have a husband who will hold the world back for me as I push through one more day of feeling sluggish and sick until I can get back on my feet.

 Every doctor I have ever talked to has told me that the only way to win against chronic Lyme is to keep a positive attitude.
 YOU have to want to fight, because Lyme feeds on your fears.